deepaksood619/deepaksood619.github.io/docs/knowledge/language/linguistics.md

 the smallest meaningful contrastive unit in a writing system.

-In [linguistics](https://en.wikipedia.org/wiki/Linguistics), agraphemeis the smallest unit of a [writing system](https://en.wikipedia.org/wiki/Writing_system) of any given language.An individual grapheme may or may not carry meaning by itself, and may or may not correspond to a single [phoneme](https://en.wikipedia.org/wiki/Phoneme) of the spoken language.
+In [linguistics](https://en.wikipedia.org/wiki/Linguistics), a grapheme is the smallest unit of a [writing system](https://en.wikipedia.org/wiki/Writing_system) of any given language.
+An individual grapheme may or may not carry meaning by itself, and may or may not correspond to a single [phoneme](https://en.wikipedia.org/wiki/Phoneme) of the spoken language.
 Graphemes include [alphabetic letters](https://en.wikipedia.org/wiki/Letter_(alphabet)), [typographic ligatures](https://en.wikipedia.org/wiki/Typographic_ligature), [Chinese characters](https://en.wikipedia.org/wiki/Chinese_characters), [numerical digits](https://en.wikipedia.org/wiki/Numerical_digit), [punctuation](https://en.wikipedia.org/wiki/Punctuation) marks, and other individual symbols.
 A grapheme can also be construed as a graphical sign that independently represents a portion of linguistic material.

-The wordgrapheme, coined in analogy withphoneme, is derived from [Ancient Greek]$1 $2(gráphō), meaning 'write', and the suffix-eme, by analogy with [phoneme](https://en.wikipedia.org/wiki/Phoneme) and other names of [emic units](https://en.wikipedia.org/wiki/Emic_unit).
+The word grapheme, coined in analogy with phoneme, is derived from Ancient Greek (gráphō), meaning 'write', and the suffix-eme, by analogy with [phoneme](https://en.wikipedia.org/wiki/Phoneme) and other names of [emic units](https://en.wikipedia.org/wiki/Emic_unit).
 The study of graphemes is called [graphemics](https://en.wikipedia.org/wiki/Graphemics).

 The concept of graphemes is an abstract one and similar to the notion in [computing](https://en.wikipedia.org/wiki/Computing) of a [character](https://en.wikipedia.org/wiki/Character_(computing)).
 By comparison, a specific shape that represents any particular grapheme in a specific [typeface](https://en.wikipedia.org/wiki/Typeface) is called a [glyph](https://en.wikipedia.org/wiki/Glyph).
 For example, the grapheme corresponding to the abstract concept of "the Arabic numeral one" has two distinct glyphs ([allographs](https://en.wikipedia.org/wiki/Allograph)) in the fonts [Times New Roman](https://en.wikipedia.org/wiki/Times_New_Roman) and [Helvetica](https://en.wikipedia.org/wiki/Helvetica).